Matching funds: Federal funds for presidential candidates (US)

-In American politics, the term refers to the money a presidential candidate is given by federal government to match the money they have raised personally.
+In American politics, the term refers to the money a presidential candidate is given by the federal government to match the money they have raised personally.
 Candidates can expect up to US$250 extra from public funds for each contribution from an individual they receive.

 That usually applies to the two main parties; as in order for a candidate to gain the benefits of matching funds, they must raise $5,000 from 20 states during the primaries or have received 5% of the popular vote in the general election.
 Pat Buchanan, running as the Reform Party candidate in 2000, received matching funds despite winning only 0.4% of the vote.

 The source of the funds comes from a $3 voluntary checkoff on the US Income tax form.
 The program was established by the 1971 Federal Election Campaign Act.
 The law also "established overall spending limits for eligibility to receive matching funds, and provided for public funding of major party candidates in the general election for president".

 The effect that these have on the candidates for presidential campaigns is to strengthen the role that the party plays in raising money.

 Former New Mexico Governor Gary Johnson, the Libertarian Party candidate for president, qualified for federal matching funds in the 2012 US presidential election.
+Green Party candidate Jill Stein became the first Green Party candidate to qualify, also in the 2012 US Presidential election.